The Monk (1969 film)

 The Monk is a 1969 American made-for-television crime thriller film starring George Maharis, Janet Leigh, Jack Albertson and Carl Betz.
 Originally filmed as a television pilot, it premiered as the ABC Movie of the Week on October 21, 1969.
-It was directed by George McCowan in his film debut in a project developed by Blake Edwards that had been offered to George Mahrais three years previously.
+It was directed by George McCowan in his film debut in a project developed by Blake Edwards that had been offered to George Maharis three years previously.

 Plot

 Underworld attorney Leo Barnes hires Gus Monk to safeguard a valuable envelope containing information on a mobster.
-Monk refuses — until he meets Mrs. Barnes and jumps on a merry-go-round of viciousness and murder.
+Monk refuses — until he meets Leo's wife Janice Barnes and jumps on a merry-go-round of viciousness and murder.